Dateline: July, 2008, Issue 1 [rev. 10/21]

 Loftus (1980) found that including testimony from a psychologist that explained the fallibility of eyewitness testimony reduced conviction rates from 47% to 35% in an assault case, and from 68% to 43% in a murder case.

-Expert testimony sensitizes jurors to the fallibility of eyewitness identifications, though it does not entirely eliminate problems jurors have with evaluating eyewitness testimony.
+Expert testimony can make jurors more skeptical of eyewitness identifications, though it does not fully eliminate problems jurors have with evaluating eyewitness testimony.